 What are the preferred natural remedies for depression and its benefits?

-- Acupuncture: Acupuncture is an ancient Chinese therapeutic treatment that prevents and heals various diseases and disorders.
+• Acupuncture: Acupuncture is an ancient Chinese therapeutic treatment that prevents and heals various diseases and disorders.
 Acupuncture is the practice of placing very thin, solid needles into particular spots on the body.
 By addressing imbalances, it boosts the body's ability to resist or conquer sickness.
 It also stimulates the body's production of substances that significantly reduce pain signals.
-Acupuncture was found to be more effective than conventional therapy in reducing depression after three months in recent clinical research.
-Acupuncture may be more effective than counselling and standard of treatment in lowering both pain and depression in individuals who experience both.

-- Exercise: In general, exercise is a risk-free and simple technique to boost your health.
-Walking, jogging, cycling, and other forms of exercise have been demonstrated to alleviate depressive symptoms.
+• Exercise: In general, exercise is a risk-free and simple technique to boost your health.
+Research has demonstrated that walking, jogging, cycling, and other forms of exercise alleviate depressive symptoms.
 According to a new analysis, 150 minutes per week of moderate-intensity exercise decreases anxiety symptoms and depression.
 Various workouts can help you alleviate stress and sadness and boost your energy, balance, flexibility, and capacity to relax.

-- Meditation: It is a type of relaxation and contemplation.
-While the body is relaxed, the brain is purified by concentrating on a single thought, which could be a phrase, statement, or a specific image.
-Meditation is often performed daily for at least 10 minutes.
+• Meditation: It is a type of relaxation and contemplation.
+While relaxing the body, individuals purify the brain by concentrating on a single thought, which can be a phrase, statement, or a specific image.
+People often perform meditation daily for at least 10 minutes.
 Meditation offers numerous advantages, including relieving tension and anxiety and allowing you to achieve a state of silence and tranquilly.

-- Massage: Massage promotes relaxation while reducing tension and stress through the use of touch.
+• Massage: Massage promotes relaxation while reducing tension and stress through the use of touch.
 Massage promotes the mind-body connection, helping us to be more conscious of what is going on in our bodies.
 Swedish massage techniques, Reiki, aromatherapy, and craniosacral therapies are examples of massage techniques that can help with the mind-body connection and overall tranquility.
-The production of serotonin and dopamine, as well as the lowering of cortisol, during a therapy may actually boost depression symptoms, reduce pain, and improve sleep.

 When it comes to depression, what is the prognosis (outlook)?